-While we prefer that reports are made directly to Public Safety or members of the Security Report Compliance Team (listed on p.
-6), the campus community is invited to make a report to any Campus Security Authority on campus.
-Campus Security Authorities do not investigate crime reports.
-They ensure that any alleged crimes that they are made aware of are forwarded to Public Safety for consideration of the need to issue a Timely Warning Notification, inclusion on the Daily Crime Log, inclusion in the Annual Statistical Disclosure and investigation appropriate.
+While we prefer that reports are made directly to Public Safety or members of the Security Report Compliance Team, the campus community is invited to make a report to any Campus Security Authority on campus.

+If a Campus Security Authority becomes aware of any alleged crime they must report it to the Public Safety Department.
 The Public Safety Department notifies Campus Security Authorities of their status and trains them annually.
 Documentation of these individuals and training received is maintained in the Public Safety Department.